publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch19/schXII/m__us_usc_t25_s1778d.md

     (c) __Water rights__

-    All lands acquired by the Tribe under subsection (a) of this section shall—
+    All lands acquired by the Tribe under subsection (a) shall—

         (1) be subject to all valid water rights existing at the time of tribal acquisition, including (but not limited to) all rights under any permit or license issued under the laws of the State of California to commence an appropriation of water, to appropriate water, or to increase the amount of water appropriated;